clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Kernel modules may already be part of the Linux source tree (in-tree) or may come from an external source, such as a directly from vendor (out-of-tree).

-In many cases kernel modules are already available through |CL|.
+In many cases kernel modules are already available through |CL-ATTR|.
 In other cases, a kernel module may not exist but can be requested to be enabled in the |CL| kernel.
 Finally, a situation may call for manually building and loading out-of-tree kernel modules.
+The document will describe evaluating each of these scenarios.

 .. contents:: :local:
    :depth: 2